6.3.3 Writing your own aclocal macros

 aclocal_DATA = mymacro.m4 myothermacro.m4

 Please do use $(datadir)/aclocal, and not something based on the result of ‘aclocal --print-ac-dir’ (see Installing to Hard-Coded Locations, for arguments).
-It might also be helpful to suggest to the user to add the $(datadir)/aclocal directory to his ACLOCAL_PATH variable (see ACLOCAL_PATH) so that aclocal will find the .m4 files installed by your package automatically.
+It might also be helpful to suggest to the user to add the $(datadir)/aclocal directory to their ACLOCAL_PATH variable (see ACLOCAL_PATH) so that aclocal will find the .m4 files installed by your package automatically.

 A file of macros should be a series of properly quoted AC_DEFUN’s (see Macro Definitions in The Autoconf Manual).
-The aclocal programs also understands AC_REQUIRE (see Prerequisite Macros in The Autoconf Manual), so it is safe to put each macro in a separate file.
-Each file should have no side effects but macro definitions.
-Especially, any call to AC_PREREQ should be done inside the defined macro, not at the beginning of the file.
+The aclocal program also understands AC_REQUIRE (see Prerequisite Macros in The Autoconf Manual), so it is safe to put each macro in a separate file.
+Each file should have no side effects except for defining the macro(s).
+In particular, any call to AC_PREREQ should be done inside the defined macro, not at the beginning of the file.

 Starting with Automake 1.8, aclocal warns about all underquoted calls to AC_DEFUN.
 We realize this annoys some people, because aclocal was not so strict in the past and many third party macros are underquoted; and we have to apologize for this temporary inconvenience.
-The reason we have to be stricter is that a future implementation of aclocal (see The Future of aclocal) will have to temporarily include all of these third party .m4 files, maybe several times, even including files that end up not being needed.
+The reason we have to be stricter is that a possible future implementation of aclocal (see The Future of aclocal) will have to temporarily include all of these third party .m4 files, maybe several times, even including files that end up not being needed.
 Doing so should alleviate many problems of the current implementation; however, it requires a stricter style from macro authors.
 Hopefully it is easy to revise the existing macros.
 For instance,

 # bad style